denismasson/r4hadoop/README.md

 # r4hadoop
-# R Tools for Hadoop data
+# upadate from rstudio R Tools for Hadoop data